 There were 800 English soldiers in the castle garrison when the town surrendered in 1707.
 What on earth were they doing there?

 England had got involved in the war to prevent Spain and France becoming united under one king, which would have made the joint kingdom the most powerful alliance in Europe and a direct threat to English interests.
 When the fighting finally stopped in 1713, four years after the siege of Xàtiva, Britain and her allies were pretty much on top – and the Brits walked off with the bonus prize of Gibraltar.
 Which has been a bit of a sore point ever since.

 Retrace your steps to the Plaza de Armas, where there’s a bar and terrace with great views.
 Head back down to Xàtiva via the road – or there’s a tourist train if you’re feeling lazy.

-TIP: eat at El Tunel, a cool restaurant in Calle Portal Valencia in the old town.
+We ate at El Túnel, a cool restaurant in Calle Portal Valencia in the old town – recommended.